vsavkin/polymer_dart_sample_app/README.md

 VIDEO

+To run the app:

+* pub serve
+* Go to localhost:8080/app.html

+Make sure you turn on the "Show shadow DOM" option in Chrome.

 ## Feedback is Welcomed

 Open issues, send pull requests.

 ## Known Issues

-1. Accessing the parent context does not work
+#### Accessing the parent context does not work

 * WHEN FIXED: Remove the global eventBus

-2. Passing primitive values when instantiating a component does not work
+#### Passing primitive values when instantiating a component does not work

 * WHEN FIXED: Create the field component

-3. Investigate ways to set global helpers
+#### Investigate ways to set global helpers

 * WHEN FIXED: Format date times, amounts, intervals
 * WHEN FIXED: Handle malformed numbers